MayCXC/The-Opiate-Crisis/README.md

 ssl and maps functionality available at https://forso.me/

-about:config > geo.security.allowinsecure must be set to true for full functionality

 ## Challenge:  The Opiate Crisis
 The opiate crisis is a national problem— but one that has hit Connecticut particularly hard.
 The state, however, has a number of resources that are designed to help individuals and families that are struggling with addiction.